Category: 6_Canoe & Kayak Rivers

 – Rainbow Arch in Glen Canyon – now underwater –

 Great news in 2021 that four dams on the Klamath river in Oregon and California are going to be removed, allowing the river to flow free again.
 And slowly – very slowly – the river and its valleys will hopefully recover.
-The Glen Canyon dam should be removed, Lake Powell should go, Glen Canyon should be revealed again in all its splendour.
-Let’s never give up that fight.
-Crazy to think Homo sapiens 2021 model feels he “cannot” halve the size of his lawn (which he seldom walks on) and so save a river and its valley!

 What’s Wrong Swanie?

 This was the problem: Most of the guys and gals I would do river trips with had a serious deficiency: a lack of some specific paddling strokes one should use on a river trip.
-Most of them especially couldn’t execute my favourite stroke: Paddle on your lap, arms folded, gaze around in awesome wonder, and allow the boat to gently rotate in the current.
+They all had the boring stroke where you reach forward, grab a big helping of the river, and pull it back to level with your hip.
+Over and over.
+Most of them, however seldom executed my favourite stroke: Place the paddle on your lap, fold your arms, gaze around in awesome wonder, and allow the boat to gently rotate in the current.
 The Swanie 360° River Revolution, or Swannee River for short.

 They were racing snakes.
 They’d say ‘Let’s Go,’ and then they would actually do that!
-Weird.
+Isn’t that weird?
 Then they’d look back, wait till I eventually caught up and ask, ‘What’s Wrong Swanie?’
-I was of course much too polite to reply, ‘Nothing.
+I was, of course much too polite to reply, ‘Nothing.
 What’s The Hurry?’
 I’m polite that way.
 What I meant was, ‘I don’t want this day to end.’

 And so we would gently bumble downriver.
 Every few hundred metres they’d wait, or one of them would paddle upstream (more weirdness) back to me and ask ‘What’s Wrong Swanie?’

-Weird.
+Strange.
 Although I must admit, you wouldn’t want me in charge of timing or logistics on a trip!

 When the current was swift enough my speed could match theirs.
 It was the flat water that was tricky.
-In their defence, they were actually going slowly and enjoying the scenery in awesome wonder.
+In their defence, they were actually going slowly and enjoying the scenery in awesome wonder too.
 It’s just that their slowly and mine was out of sync!

 Watch Luca Sestak (then 14yrs-old) show us how to do the Swannee River: